WWII

 Instead, this engine was employed to power a compressor.
 The compressor played a crucial role in the engine’s operation.
 It drew in air and compressed it, significantly increasing the air pressure.
 Once the air was compressed, it was mixed with fuel in a combustion chamber.

 This mixture of fuel and compressed air was then ignited.
 The combustion of this mixture produced a high-pressure, high-velocity stream of exhaust gases.
+These exhaust gases were expelled through a nozzle at the rear of the aircraft.

 Some testing being done with the N.1